ropensci-archive/Rclean/joss/paper.md

 make it frustrating to visualize it in its entirety and pick through it.

-So, let's say we've come to our script wanting to extract the code to produce one of the results `fit.sqrt.A`, which is an analysis that is relevant to some product.
+So, let's say we've come to our script wanting to extract the code to produce one of the results `fit_sqrt_A`, which is an analysis that is relevant to some product.
 Not only do we want to double check the results, we also want to use the code again for another purpose, such as creating a plot of the patterns supported by the test.
 Manually tracing